-Meritxell Ferrer was a a Beatriu de Pinós postdoctoral research fellow at Stanford University, Classics Department and Archaeology Center from March 2013 through July 2015.
+Meritxell Ferrer is currently a postdoctoral researcher at the Universitat Pompeu Fabra in Barcelona.
+She previously was a Beatriu de Pinós postdoctoral research fellow at Stanford University, Classics Department and Archaeology Center from March 2013 through July 2015.
 She earned her Ph.D. from IUHJVV-UPF (Barcelona, Spain) in 2012 with a dissertation entitled “Sicilian Acropolei: communities, rituals and powers (10th – 5th BC).

 Her research specializes in the archaeology of the Mediterranean during the Iron Age, mainly Phoenician and Greek colonization in the western Mediterranean, with a particular interest in Sicily and the Iberian Peninsula.
 Her interests encompass themes such as post-colonial perspectives, cultural contact, ritual, gender and power relations and contemporary uses of the past.
 Meritxell has done fieldwork in Spain, Sicily, Portugal and Sardinia.